smXplorer/AlliGator/docs/source/alligator-python-plugins.rst

 Graph* plugin computes the mean of a plot, the only required input is the plot itself, which would be passed automatically as default data for a Graph plugin (see :ref:`Python Plugins API <alligator-python-plugins-API>`).
 In that case, the remainder of this section can be ignored.
+To understand how internal data is passed to a function check the :ref:`python-plugin-internal-data-passing` section below.

 Other plugins will require either user input parameters (e.g. a scaling factor) or AlliGator parameters (e.g. the phasor frequency).
 Both types of parameters